matthewhammer/mohammer/src/render/README.md

 # Render module

-Simple, 2D graphics in Motoko
+Simple, 2D graphics in Motoko.

 Use cases:

 - Pretty-print diagnostic Canister state using horz/vert boxes of text.
 - Teaching Motoko to college and K12 students.
 - Create graphical demos, for fun!

+In progress:

+- Simple scriptable animations that are mobile.

 See also: